If you have asked yourself or others “What can I look at in a telescope?” then this article will provide the answer.

-The "110 Best Lunar Objects" has been set up for those who observe from relatively brightly lit sites, like a backyard, or who prefer observing the moon.
+The 110 Best Lunar Objects is intended for those who observe from relatively brightly lit sites, like a backyard, or who prefer observing the moon.
 There are individual entries for naked eye, binocular and telescopic observations for various lunar phases.

 SAC Solar System

 The SAC Solar System project contains objects like the sun, planets, asteroids, comets, meteors, glows and sunspots.
 Parts of this program can be done from backyard sites, but others, like Pluto, need a dark site.
 Observations of the sun cannot be done from a dark site under any conditions.

 Deep Sky – Objects Beyond The Solar System